 Nipple adenoma is a rare, benign breast lesion which often mimics a malignancy

 Patient presents with bloody discharge from an ulcerated and painful nipple in one breast.
 There is itching associated with this lesion.
 Symptoms may show variation with the menstrual cycle.
-There may enlargement of nipple and sometimes a mass may be palpated.
+There may enlargement of the nipple and sometimes a mass may be palpated.

 Can occur in any age group but most often seen in the age group of 40-50 years.
 It is seen in both females and males (<5%).

 Usually small in size lesions, which are not picked up on ultrasound.
 If seen they are seen as an indistinct mass in the region of the nipple.